 The Tiered Fidelity Inventory (TFI) assesses how closely school personnel apply the core features of PBIS.
 The TFI includes three separate surveys – one for assessing each tier – schools can use separately or in combination with one another.
 Schools at every stage of implementation may use the TFI to assess any tier.

 At its foundation, PBIS is a framework supported by research spanning decades.
 Study after study confirms the positive impact Tier 2 systems and practices have on improving student outcomes.
-The evaluation brief, "Is School-wide Positive Behavior Support an Evidence-based Practice?" and the article "Examining the Evidence Base for School-wide Positive Behavior Support" each lay out some of the research and provide additional resources to explore the topic further.
+The evaluation brief, "Is School-wide Positive Behavior Support an Evidence-based Practice?" and "References for the Evidence Base of PBIS" each lay out some of the research and provide additional resources to explore the topic further.